-Sir David Sloman Chief Operating Officer NHS England and NHS Improvement Ruth May
+Sir David Sloman Chief Operating Officer NHS England and NHS Improvement

+Lukn May
-Chief Nursing Officer, England

-NHS England and NHS Improvement
+Ruth May Chief Nursing Officer, England NHS England and NHS Improvement

-Luku May

-Monitoring

-Title Integrated Performance Report

-Author Mr M Johnson, Chief Information Officer

-Executive sponsor Mrs S Gilligan, Chief Operating Officer

-Summary: This paper presents the corporate performance data at January 2022.

-Recommendation: Directors are requested to note the attached report for assurance

-Transformation and improvement schemes fail to deliver their anticipated benefits, thereby impeding the Trust's ability to deliver safe personal and effective care.

-Recruitment and workforce planning fail to deliver the Trust objectives

-Lack of effective engagement within the partnership organisations of the Integrated Care System (ICS) for Lancashire and South Cumbria and the Integrated Care Partnership (ICP) for Pennine Lancashire results in a reduced ability to improve the health and wellbeing of our communities.

-The Trust fails to achieve a sustainable financial position and appropriate financial risk rating in line with the Single Oversight Framework.

-The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requirements
+TRUST BOARD REPOR RT Item 39 9 March 2022 Purpose Information Monitoring Title Integrated Performance Report Author Mr M Johnson, Chief Information Office r Executive sponsor Mrs S Gilligan, Chief Operating Officer Summary: This paper present s the corporate performance data at Janu ary 2022.
+Recommendation: Directors a are requested to note the attached report for assurance Report linkages Related strategic aim and corporate objective Put safety and quality at the heart of everything we do Invest in and develop our workforce Work with key stakeholders to develop effective partnerships Encourage innovation and pathway reform, and deliver Related to key risks identified on assurance framework best practice Transformation and improvement schemes fail to deliver their anticipated benefits, thereby impeding the Trust's ability to deliver safe personal and effective care.
+Recruitment and workforce planning fail to deliver the Trust objectives Lack of effective engagement within the partnership organisations of the Integrated Care System (ICS) for Lancashire and South Cumbria and the Integrated Care Partnership (ICP) for Pennine Lancashire results in a reduced ability to improve the health and wellbeing of our communities.
+The Trust fails to achieve a sustainable and appropriate financial risk rating in li Oversight Framework. • The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requirements

+impaot

 Legal Yes/No Financial Yes/No

 Equality Yes/No Confidentiality Yes/No